The Blue Shadows: Reissues

 There has been increased interest in the band's music, particularly following the re-release, in 2010, of On The Floor of Heaven.
 The album was re-released on Bumstead Records, owned by the band's original manager, Larry Wanagas.
 The re-release included a second CD of outtakes during the band's career, including cover versions of Joni Mitchell's "Raised on Robbery", Michel Pagliaro's "What The Hell I Got" and Merle Haggard's "If We Make It Through December".
 The re-release was also the first occasion when the band's music was also released in the United States.
 One of Cowsill's final wishes, prior to his 2006 death, was that On The Floor of Heaven would be re-released and be appreciated by a wider audience.

 During the 1990s, The Blue Shadows made a professional live recording for CBC, which was played on the radio and televised as part of a strategy to promote their studio releases.
 This live recording is highly regarded by fans who heard the radio broadcast or watched the television special.
 The performance was later showcased on the archive portion of the CBC website, to coincide with the Deluxe Edition reissue of "On The Floor Of Heaven" in 2010.
 One reissue record label expressed interest in releasing this concert on CD as a bonus disc packaged with a reissue of the studio album "Lucky To Me," although the project was scrapped when the label unexpectedly closed its operations.

-Currently, both studio albums, including "Lucky To Me" and the 2010 Deluxe Edition reissue for "On The Floor Of Heaven," have become out of print and are considered to be collector's items.
+Both studio albums, including "Lucky To Me" and the 2010 Deluxe Edition reissue for "On The Floor Of Heaven," have become out of print on CD and are considered to be collector's items.

+In 2023, A.V.R.A.
+Records obtained rights to digitally reissue their catalog.